ebuchman/blog/content/posts/hayek-polanyi.md

 ---
-title: "Hayek, Polanyi, and the Economic Medium"
+title: "Liberalism, Socialism, and Information Economics"
+subtitle: "The complementary concerns of F.A.
+Hayek's The Road To Serfdom and Karl Polanyi's The Great Transformation"
-date: 2021-05-15
+date: 2022-01-10
 draft: false
 ---

 Last year I read F.A.
-Hayek's *[Road to Serfdom]* and Karl Polanyi's *[The Great Transformation]* back to back.
+Hayek's *[The Road to Serfdom]* and Karl Polanyi's *[The Great Transformation]* back to back.
 Both published in 1944, these great works of political economics were attempts by their authors to grapple with the collapse of western civilization into the fascist totalitarianism of the Second World War.